 Knowing your target reader is a good starting point in deciding whether you enrol your ebooks in KU or not.

-As a general rule, the sweet spot to set the price for ebooks is between $2.99 and $5.99.
+As a general rule, the sweet spot to set the retail pricing for ebooks is between $2.99 and $5.99.

 How do you price if want sales and KU reads?

 If you are open publishing with Draft2Digital or Smashwords, both aggregators have subscriber reading retailers such as Kobo Plus.

-In both cases, your ebook price point needs to be both competitive for sales, as well as offering perceived value to subscription readers.
+In both cases, you need to have your books priced to be both competitive for sales, as well as offering perceived value to subscription readers.